Bayou St. John

 It's cash-only, open 24 hours, and has been a New Orleans institution since 1870.
 Enough said.

-Cafe Beignet’s Royal St location is exactly what you'd want in an intimate, European-style sidewalk bistro.
+Cafe Beignet’s Royal Street location is exactly what you'd want in an intimate, European-style sidewalk bistro -- as are the Bourbon and Decatur Street locations.

-The general consensus is that the muffaletta sandwich began at Central Grocery on Decatur St back in 1906, so folks looking for its purest form should start there.
+The general consensus is that the muffaletta sandwich began at Central Grocery on Decatur Street back in 1906, so folks looking for its purest form should start there.

 Lower Garden District

-The middle-ground muffaletta is over at Stein's on Magazine St, which inversely keeps the sandwich's traditional innards while swapping the bread for a French roll used in po-boys.
+The middle-ground muffaletta is over at Stein's on Magazine Street, which inversely keeps the sandwich's traditional innards while swapping the bread for a French roll used in po-boys.

 Leah's Pralines, a shop that dates to 1944, is one of the classics.
 Its pralines are among the best, and also include varieties like chocolate and "traditional," a creamier take.